thingbound/tinkerhub/README.md

 Types and capabilities are used to indicate what a thing is and what it is capable of doing.
-Most things you will encounter use a standarized API that is defined in another project called [Appliances](https://github.com/tinkerhub/appliances).
+Most things you will encounter use a standarized API that is defined in the project called [abstract-things](https://github.com/tinkerhub/abstract-things).

 ### Performing actions